 Our second prep challenge in August is to buy food storage vegetables.
 This may include a 3-month supply of short-term shelf-life vegetables for your pantry, and long-term shelf-life dehydrated or freeze-dried vegetables.
-Shortages on fresh and frozen vegetables happen, so be prepared.
-Can your own vegetables if that’s your thing.
+Shortages on fresh and frozen vegetables happen regularly, so be prepared.
+Of course you may can your own vegetables if that’s your thing.
 Whatever you do, start adding vegetables this month to your food storage supply.

 - Store a variety of vegetables for better nutrition such as corn, green beans, diced chilies, potatoes, mushrooms, squash, spinach, and carrots.

 - Small, canned vegetables typically have a 3–5-year shelf life.
 However, canned tomato products only have an 18 to 24-month shelf life because tomatoes are acidic.

 - Gather or pin recipes that use canned vegetables and try them out as this will help you incorporate canned vegetables into your diet.
 Plan to Eat is a great website for storing and organizing recipes.

 If you have storage space, also buy long-term dehydrated or freeze-dried vegetables that have a 10-30-year shelf life when stored properly.

 - The Church of Jesus Christ of Latter-Day Saints sells a 2.1 lb. can of dehydrated carrots with a 10-year shelf life at Home Storage Centers for $9.50 (2023).
 Best price on the market!!!